 Getting Legal Help with a Family Law Appeal in New York

 Even when you have been successful in the lower court, the matter is often not concluded.
 Each party has a right to appeal an adverse decision, and they often do.
-Find out more about defending appeals in New York by calling Yonatan Levoritz at 718-942-4004 today or schedule a free consultation with us online.
+Find out more about defending appeals in New York by calling Levoritz Law Firm at (718) 942-4004 today or schedule a free consultation with us online.